fosscellcet/HacktoberFest/README.md

 ## 3:Contribute to our repo
 * Just visit our repo [here](https://github.com/fosscellcet/HacktoberFest).
 * Add a folder in your name.(click create new file,add your name with a slash at the end).
-* Create a Readme.md file with your details in it(click create new file,add Readme.md as the name *no back slash*).
+* Create a Readme.md file with your details in it(click create new file, add Readme.md as the name *no back slash*).
-* Example : click create new file.
-Enter "yourName"/README.md in the name.
-Add your content.
+* Example : click create new file (To keep things clean, try to do it inside the 2019 folder).
+Enter "2019/yourName"/README.md in the name.
+Add your content into the folder/file.
 * [Mark Down - md cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 Example: